Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 There’s no Y-axis on this chart, but you get the general idea.

-The idea is that even if you have a lot of individual antigen, if there is not enough antigen on the individual parts, then you won’t get the ideal immune response.
+The idea is that even if you have a lot of individual antigens, if there is not enough antigen on the individual parts, then you won’t get the ideal immune response.

 Also, when comparing the two available vaccine platforms, we don’t know how much antigen is created by mRNA, but it’s believed to be within safe levels…